 Renewable diesel and electricity

-We are proud to say that all deliveries in Sweden, Finland and the Netherlands are made using renewable diesel or electricity.
+We are proud to say that all deliveries in Sweden, Finland, Belgium and the Netherlands are made using renewable diesel or electricity.
 These deliveries are made using electricity, human muscle power and HVO100 (renewable diesel).

 In 2020, we opened an energy-self-sufficient terminal with solar panels and EV charging stations.
 In 2022, this terminal is joined by an additional four new locations and we initiated the construction of yet one more.